mjopenglsdl/small3d/README.md

 	const Uint8 *keyState = SDL_GetKeyboardState(NULL);

 We will have the up arrow move the ball away from the camera.
-Down will to the opposite.
+Down will do the opposite.
 Guess what left and right will do :)

 	if (keyState[SDL_SCANCODE_UP] == 1)
 		ball.offset.z -= 0.1f;